Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 2.2.
 Get your Mac’s IP address

-💡 Tip: This IP will be used for your phone to send commands to the Mac.
+💡 Tip: This IP will be used for your phone to send commands to your Mac.
 Make sure to write it down!

 Step 3: Set up iOS Shortcuts on your iPhone